nabster978/SM63-Mods/MushROM/help.md

 **Arguments:** OPTION[mario/luigi/toggle]

 ## resetcoins
 Resets the coins position on the next loading zone.
+Any of the additional options below will make spawned shines not despawn, thus not reactivating the shine spawn animation when reentering the room.

 **Aliases:** restartcoins

+**Arguments:** OPTION[preserveshinestate/preservestate/preserve/pres]

 ## timersplit
 Triggers a timer split.
 Can be used to split on certain actions.